doniyor2109/redux-lightweight/README.md

 ```

 <aside class="warnings">
-Currently `redux-lightweight` is designed to take type from function name.
+  Currently <b>redux-lightweight</b> is designed to take type from function name.
 That is why it requires to give unieque name for functions.
 </aside>